Supporting innovation in Victorian SMEs

 Enhancing Victoria's research capabilities

-The DISH will also provide end-to-end SME support while enhancing Victoria's research capabilities through:
+The Digital Futures Hub will also provide end-to-end small to medium enterprise support while enhancing Victoria's research capabilities through:

 - Establishing a collaboration fund to support approved partners and projects.